How Creditors Find Your Assets: Discovery Methods and Asset Protection

 Asset search firms provide this service.
 They compile information from public records, commercial databases, and proprietary sources to build a financial profile of the target.
 The search typically covers real estate ownership, corporate affiliations, vehicle and watercraft registrations, judgment and lien histories, and estimated account balances at financial institutions.

-This pre-suit screening is one of the strongest arguments for planning before a claim arises.
+Pre-suit screening is one of the strongest arguments for planning before a claim arises.
 A person whose visible asset profile shows titled real estate, personal brokerage accounts, and business interests in their own name presents a clear collection target.
-A person whose wealth sits inside irrevocable trusts, multi-member LLCs, and offshore structures presents a more complicated picture—one that may discourage litigation entirely.
+A person whose wealth sits inside irrevocable trusts, multi-member LLCs, and offshore structures presents a more difficult picture, one that may discourage litigation entirely.

 Post-Judgment Discovery Under Oath

-Written interrogatories serve the same function in a less confrontational format.
-These are formal questions the debtor must answer in writing, also under oath.
+Written interrogatories serve the same function as depositions in a less confrontational format.
+These are formal questions the debtor must answer in writing under oath.
 Creditors use interrogatories to gather baseline financial information before deposing the debtor in person.
-Requests for production of documents force the debtor to turn over bank statements, tax returns, canceled checks, credit card statements, insurance policies, and business records, typically going back several years.
+Requests for production of documents force the debtor to turn over bank statements, tax returns, canceled checks, credit card statements, insurance policies, and business records, typically going back four or more years.

 A debtor who fails to respond to any of these demands faces escalating court sanctions.
 Courts take post-judgment discovery obligations seriously because the judgment itself represents a legal right to payment.
 Obstruction does not make a judgment disappear; it makes the court’s response harsher.